TonyWaffo/meeting_assistant/README.md

 - Node.js and npm/yarn
 - Virtual Environment (recommended)
 - Ollama model (e.g., Mistral) — Pull the model to match the one used in the answer_question method.
-- FFmpeg — Required for compressing videos into audio.

 ### SERVER_URL with Ngrok (dev mode)
 SERVER_URL is used in audio_routes.py to access audio files in the uploads/ folder via an HTTP link.
 Since localhost isn't accessible from outside your machine, you can expose the local server with ngrok: